 Know your exposure

 To add a twist, take a shot from a different angle.
 Get high, get low, get close, get far, but don’t be boring.
 Placing a famous landmark in the background may force the viewer to do a double-take.

 Most cameras have scene modes that adjust camera settings to suit shooting situations.
 For instance, the portrait mode tells the camera to set a wide aperture to blur the background, while in the landscape mode, it sets a small aperture to capture a lot of sharp detail.
 It is better to swap between these modes than to shoot in a fully automatic mode.

-Candid photographs of people are a great way to capture the vibe of a new place.
+Candid photos of people are an excellent way to capture the vibe and energy of a new place.
 You want to capture people candidly when you are photographing someone.
-So do not linger on, get the camera ready, and snap the shot quickly.
-If you are spotted, and you are smiling, great: give them a wave and ask if you can take another one.
-Again, be quick; they are going to become self-conscious if you take ages.
+So do not linger on, get the camera ready, and shoot the scene quickly.
+If you are seen, and you are smiling, that’s alright: give them a friendly wave and ask if you can snap another one.

 There are often small details that remind you of a particular place.
-In the spice market, for instance, it could be the vibrant colors, in the old Tuscan town, it could be the peeling paint and the texture of the walls.
-Whatever it is, make a point of shooting a series of images of it.
-It is often the details that you remember rather than the bigger picture.
+In the spice market, for instance, it could be the vivacious colors, in the old Tuscan town, it could be the texture of the old walls.
+Whatever it is, make it a point to shoot a series of images of it. keep in mind that it is the details that you remember instead of the bigger picture.

 Use selective focus

 It is not enough to have a very interesting subject.
 It is our mission as photographers to make an interesting image of sometimes uninteresting subjects.
 We can do more than just click a picture; we can take pictures of what we’re thinking and how we feel.